 When you are asked to represent APECS (or early career researchers generally) please keep the APECS goals and objectives in mind.

-- Review the APECS rep summary report – there is one version for representatives attending meetings/workshops and one for serving on a committee.
+2. Review the APECS rep summary report – there is one version for representatives attending meetings/workshops and one for serving on a committee.
 You will need to complete this form so that we can share it with our members and our partners.
-You can find the blank forms here (for meetings) and here (for committees).
 The summary will be added to the APECS News and the APECS Representatives pages.

 During the meeting: